 The Romans build a town on the site of Bitterne

 The Roman army leaves Britain.
-Afterwards Roman towns are abandoned
+Afterward, Roman towns are abandoned

 The Saxon King Ine builds a new town on the site of St Mary’s Church

 The town declines as the Itchen silts up and it is eventually abandoned.
 A much smaller town is built south of Bargate.

 After the Norman Conquest Normans settle in Southampton.
 The Normans build a castle in the town.

 Friars arrive in Southampton

 The French attack Southampton